 An in-depth rock climbing self rescue course taught by CAG owner/director and IFMGA/UIAGM internationally certified and AMGA certified rock guide Dave Miller.
 Dave will teach you the world-standard in how to perform self-rescue on rock and get an injured partner off a multi-pitch rock climb.
-This is valuable knowledge for any rock climbers who are venturing on to multi-pitch climbs.
+This is valuable knowledge for rock climbers who are venturing on to multi-pitch climbs.

 Instruction inlcudes: